-- 1. To enable students to develop substantive knowledge in the field of criminal justice, including the laws, theories, causes and methods of crime prevention and control, the institutions and the actors involved, as well as the political and legal framework of the operations of the criminal justice system - 2.
-To enable students to communicate effectively and cogently through enhancing their speaking and writing skills - 3.
-To develop critical thinking, analytical, and problem-solving skills and be able to address issues from a variety of perspectives - 4.
-To enable students to acquire skills in conducting scientific research using both quantitative and qualitative methods and be able to analyze and interpret data relevant to policy areas in criminal justice. - 5.
-To enable students to understand the ethical implications of criminal justice work and be able to perform with integrity.
+- Students will demonstrate substantive knowledge in the field of criminal justice, including law enforcement, judicial and penal systems by engaging in scenario based learning and applying theories to the practice. - Students will demonstrate the ability to effectively communicate in legal terminology of the criminal justice system by developing enhanced speaking and writing skills, critical thinking, analytical, and problem-solving skills. - Students will be able to demonstrate the ability to conduct scientific research using both quantitative and qualitative methods and be able to analyze and interpret data relevant to

-Program Student Learning Outcomes
+- policy areas in criminal justice. - Students will demonstrate the ability to understand the ethical implications of criminal justice work and be able to perform with integrity.